glitchidea/Pcam/README.md

-Bu Python projesi, Android Debug Bridge (ADB) aracını kullanarak Android cihazınızı kablosuz veya USB üzerinden bağlayarak kameranızı uzaktan kullanmanıza olanak tanır.
-Proje, telefonun kamerasından veya bilgisayarınızın kamerasından video çekmeyi sağlar.
+This Python project enables you to remotely use your camera by connecting your Android device wirelessly or via USB using the Android Debug Bridge (ADB) tool.
+The project allows capturing video either from your phone's camera or your computer's camera.

-Kurulum Adımları:
+Installation Steps:

 ----

-Python Kurulumu:
+Python Installation:

-1. ADB Kurulumu:
+1. ADB Installation:
-- ADB (Android Debug Bridge) aracını kullanarak Android cihazınızı bilgisayarınıza bağlamak için öncelikle ADB'nin yüklü olması gerekiyor.
+- To connect your Android device to your computer using the Android Debug Bridge (ADB), ADB must be installed on your computer first.
-- Android Studio veya SDK Platform Tools gibi bir kaynaktan ADB'yi edinebilirsiniz.
+- You can obtain ADB from a source such as Android Studio or SDK Platform Tools.
-- İndirdiğiniz dosyalar arasında bulunan adb.exe dosyasının yolunu adb_path değişkenine doğru şekilde belirtin.
+- Specify the correct path to the adb.exe file among the downloaded files in the adb_path variable.

-2. Gerekli Kütüphanelerin Kurulumu:
+2. Installation of Required Libraries:
-- Gerekli Python kütüphanelerini yüklemek için terminal veya komut istemcisine şu komutu yazın: ``` pip install opencv-python numpy```
+- To install the necessary Python libraries, type the following command in the terminal or command prompt: ``` pip install opencv-python numpy```

-3. Telefonunuzu Bağlama:
+3. Connecting Your Phone:
-- Telefonunuzu kablosuz veya USB üzerinden bağlamak için programı çalıştırdıktan sonra gerekli seçimleri yapın.
+- After running the program to connect your phone wirelessly or via USB, make the necessary selections.
-- Kablosuz bağlantı için telefonun IP adresini (192.168.0.11 gibi) ve port numarasını belirtin.
+- For wireless connection, specify the phone's IP address (such as 192.168.0.11) and port number.
-- USB bağlantısı için telefonunuzun USB hata ayıklama modunu etkinleştirin ve USB kablosu aracılığıyla bilgisayarınıza bağlayın.
+- For USB connection, enable USB debugging mode on your phone and connect it to your computer via a USB cable.

-4. Kamerayı Kullanma:
+4. Using the Camera:
-- Program, telefonun kamerasını veya bilgisayarınızın kamerasını kullanma seçeneği sunar.
+- The program provides the option to use either the phone's camera or your computer's camera.
-- Seçiminizi yapın ve programın sizden kamerayı kullanma izni istemesini bekleyin.
+- Make your selection and wait for the program to request permission to use the camera.

-5. Mikrofonu Kullanma:
+5. Using the Microphone:
-- Program, telefonun mikrofonunu veya bilgisayarınızın mikrofonunu kullanma seçeneği sunar.
+- The program provides the option to use either the phone's microphone or your computer's microphone.
-- Seçiminizi yapın ve programın sizden mikrofonu kullanma izni istemesini bekleyin.
+- Make your selection and wait for the program to request permission to use the microphone.

-6. Programı Kapatma:
+6. Closing the Program:
-- Program, seçtiğiniz cihazları kullanarak video çekimini gerçekleştirecek ve sonlandıracaktır.
+- The program will capture video using the selected devices and terminate.
-- Programı kapatmak için herhangi bir tuşa basın.
+- Press any key to close the program.

-Bu adımları takip ederek, telefonunuzun kamerasını uzaktan kontrol etmek için bu projeyi kolayca kullanabilirsiniz.
+By following these steps, you can easily use this project to remotely control your phone's camera.

-ADB Nasıl Kurulur ve Bağlanır?
+How to Install and Connect ADB?

 ----

-ADB Kurulumu:
+ADB Installation:

-1. SDK Platform Tools sayfasından işletim sistemine uygun ZIP dosyasını indirin.
+1. Download the appropriate ZIP file for your operating system from the SDK Platform Tools page..

-2. ZIP dosyasını bir klasöre çıkartın.
+2. Extract the ZIP file into a folder.

-3. Klasördeki adb.exe dosyasının yolunu belirleyin.
+3. Determine the path of the adb.exe file in the folder.

-Telefonu Bağlama:
+Connecting the Phone:
-- A. Kablosuz Bağlantı:
+- A. Wireless Connection:
-	- Telefonunuzun ayarlarından "Geliştirici Seçenekleri"ni etkinleştirin.
+	- Enable 'Developer Options' on your phone from its settings.
-	- "USB Hata Ayıklama"yı açın ve "Ağ Bağlantısı üzerinden ADB"yi etkinleştirin.
+	- Turn on 'USB Debugging' and enable 'ADB over network' in the 'Developer options'.
-	- Bilgisayarınızda terminal veya komut istemcisine şu komutu yazarak telefonunuzu bağlayın:```adb connect 192.168.0.1:5555```  # Telefonun IP adresi ve port numarasını belirtin.
+	- On your computer, type the following command in the terminal or command prompt to connect your phone:```adb connect 192.168.0.1:5555```  # Specify the IP address and port number of the phone

- - USB Bağlantısı:
+ - USB Connection:
-	- Telefonunuzun ayarlarından "Geliştirici Seçenekleri"ni etkinleştirin.
+	- Enable 'Developer Options' on your phone from its settings.
-	- "USB Hata Ayıklama"yı açın ve telefonunuzu USB kablosu ile bilgisayarınıza bağlayın.
+	- Turn on 'USB Debugging' and connect your phone to your computer using a USB cable.
-	- Bilgisayarınızda terminal veya komut istemcisine şu komutu yazarak telefonunuzu bağlayın: ```adb devices```
+	- On your computer, type the following command in the terminal or command prompt to connect your phone: ```adb devices```
-	- Başarıyla bağlandıysanız, artık Python programınızı çalıştırabilir ve Android cihazınızın kamerasını uzaktan kontrol edebilirsiniz.
+	- If you have successfully connected, you can now run your Python program and remotely control the camera of your Android device.